 Anyway, today we’ll have a look at an integral piece of colloquial spoken German.
 Ladies and gents, get ready for a look at the meaning and use of

-It doesn’t look like it but kacken is a direct import from venerable Latin.
+It doesn’t look like it, but kacken is a direct import from good ol’ venerable Latin.
 Or should I say, ventral Latin (get it, get it?).
-It had the same meaning 2,000 years ago that it does today: to take a dump.

 - Boah, ich muss schon wieder kacken.
 Irgendwas an dem Essen war komisch.